grafana/agent/docs/flow/tutorials/chaining.md

 weight: 400
 ---

 The goal of this tutorial is to show the ability to have data go to several different locations using [multiple-inputs.flow](../assets/flow_configs/multiple-inputs.flow).
-This builds upon [Relabel Component]({{< relref "relabel-component.md">}}) and requires all the other previous prerequisites.
+This builds upon [filtering metrics]({{< relref "filtering-metrics.md">}}) and requires all the other previous prerequisites.

 A new concept in Flow is chaining components together.